 #3 Enjoy Unmatched Scenery

-Get outside and explore the area’s natural beauty by golfing Bayonet & Black Horse in Seaside, paragliding atop the sand dunes in Sand City and Marina, hiking Toro Park in Salinas, or kayaking at Lovers Point in Pacific Grove.
+Get outside and explore the area’s natural beauty by golfing Bayonet & Black Horse in Seaside, paragliding atop the sand dunes in Marina, hiking Garland Ranch in Carmel Valley, or kayaking at Lovers Point in Pacific Grove.
 No trip to Monterey County is complete without a stop at one of the area’s stunning beaches, like Del Monte Beach in Monterey or the pet-friendly Carmel Beach

 Those who prefer the wind in their hair will love to see Monterey County’s 99-miles of coastline by car along the iconic US-1 coastal highway or 17-Mile Drive through Pebble Beach.
-Classic cars are available to rent through Monterey Touring Vehicles, with choices from a 1954 Chevy Bel Air Convertible to a 1938 Rolls Royce Phantom III.
+Classic cars are available to rent through Monterey Touring Vehicles, with choices from a 1964 Chevy Corvette Stingray or a 1969 Pontiac Firebird Formula 400.

 #4 Check Out Fall Events

-Several of Monterey County’s beloved events are back in action this year, including the Sand City West End Celebration (Aug 27-28), which includes six blocks of art, vendors, and live music.
-In Monterey, there is the Monterey Jazz Festival (Sept.
-23-25) celebrating 65 years of celebrating America's creativity and cultural heritage by presenting legendary jazz musicians, composers, and young rising stars.
-Shortly after, the newest event, Rebels and Renegade Music Festival will be making its way to the Monterey County Fairgrounds.
+Several of Monterey County’s beloved events are happening this fall such as the Monterey Jazz Festival (Sept.
+22-24) that celebrates America's creativity and cultural heritage by presenting legendary jazz musicians, composers, and young rising stars.
+Shortly after, Rebels and Renegade Music Festival will be making its way to the Monterey County Fairgrounds again!

 Late in the season, the Big Sur Food & Wine Festival (Nov.
 3-5) gathers the best and brightest chefs and winemakers on the central coast in one of the world’s most ruggedly beautiful locations.